 If you’re selling (or for refinancing or for tax purposes), you will need to know the true value of your house.
 Very seldom do homeowners get it right when they price their home at what they think it’s worth – this usually winds up in an overpriced home.
 The three main methods for valuation are fair market value, appraised value, and assessed value, but for sellers (and buyers), fair market value is really the only one that matters.
 It’s what people are actually willing to pay for a home like yours in your area.
-To help you out, then, we offer these 5 key tips to determine the true value of your house in Amarillo Area.
+To help you out, then, we offer these 5 key tips to determine the true value of your house in Amarillo and Surrounding Area and Eastern New Mexico.

 1. Use Valuation Tools Online

-A good way to begin when trying to determine the value of your house in Amarillo Area is by using one or more of the online valuation tools.
+A good way to begin when trying to determine the value of your house in Amarillo and Surrounding Area and Eastern New Mexico is by using one or more of the online valuation tools.
 “In fact, 22% of U.S. homeowners who determined their home’s value used an online estimator,” also known as an automated valuation model (AVM).

 Typically offered by lenders or real estate sites, these tools use “public records like property transfers, deeds of ownership and tax assessments, along with some mathematical modeling.”
 They then “try to predict your home’s value [by incorporating] recent sales and listing prices in the area.”